financelurker/binance-firefly-iii/README.md

   - For each trade in Binance there is a paid commission (either in BNB or any other coin/token).
 For this paid commission an additional transaction is created, linking the asset account holding the commission currency and the Binance expense account.
   - transactions get a tag "binance" assigned
   - transactions get a note "py1binance2firefly3:binance-fee"
+- _**Known limitations:**_
+  - Only 500 transactions will be imported for each trading pair.
+(I'll fix that in the future with a more sophisticated import query with the Binance API)
+  - Binance API rate limiting: if you run this app in debug mode the Binance API will be polled every 10 seconds.
+You'll probably get blocked sometime from further API calls.
+Make sure that you're using Binance testnet when running this in debug-mode to not interfer with your IP rates at Binance (or you know what you're doing).

 ### ToDos